ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 Adding an OSD (Manual)
 ----------------------

-This procedure sets up an ``ceph-osd`` daemon, configures it to use one disk, and configures the cluster to distribute data to the OSD.
-If your host has multiple disks,  you may add an OSD for each disk by repeating this procedure.
+This procedure sets up an ``ceph-osd`` daemon, configures it to use one drive, and configures the cluster to distribute data to the OSD.
+If your host has multiple drives,  you may add an OSD for each drive by repeating this procedure.

-To add an OSD, create a data directory for it, mount a disk to that directory, add the OSD to your configuration file, add the OSD to the cluster, and then add it to the CRUSH map.
+To add an OSD, create a data directory for it, mount a drive to that directory, add the OSD to your configuration file, add the OSD to the cluster, and then add it to the CRUSH map.

 When you add the OSD to the CRUSH map, consider the weight you give to the new OSD.
-Hard disk capacity grows 40% per year, so newer OSD hosts may have larger hard disks than older hosts in the cluster (i.e., they may have greater weight).
+Hard drive capacity grows 40% per year, so newer OSD hosts may have larger hard drive than older hosts in the cluster (i.e., they may have greater weight).

 #.
 Create the default directory on your new OSD. ::